Melbourne Franchise Directory & Opportunities (2026)

 All franchise sales in Melbourne operate under the Australian Franchising Code of Conduct, administered by the ACCC.
 Key regulatory protections include:

-Disclosure Requirements: Franchisors must provide disclosure documents at least 14 days before signing, detailing fees, territory rights, franchisor obligations, and financial performance information where available.
+Disclosure Requirements: Franchisors must provide a disclosure document at least 14 days before signing, detailing fees, territory rights, franchisor obligations, and financial information where available.

-Cooling-off Period: Clause 11 of the Franchising Code provides a 7-day cooling-off period after signing the franchise agreement, during which buyers may withdraw without penalty.
+Cooling-off Period: The Franchising Code provides a 7-day cooling-off period after signing, during which buyers may withdraw.

-The business.gov.au franchise guidance emphasizes the importance of independent legal and financial advice before committing to any franchise investment, particularly regarding territory protection and renewal terms.
+The business.gov.au franchise guidance emphasises independent legal and financial advice before committing — particularly on territory protection and renewal terms.

 Due Diligence Considerations